How to factory reset Windows 11 without losing files (2026)

 8. Click the Reset button.

-After you complete the steps, a fresh image of Windows 11 will download and be used to reset the device, keeping all your files.
-However, similar to the local reinstall option, the settings will be reset, and apps will be removed through this process.
-The time to complete the process is around 20 to 30 minutes, depending on your internet connection.
+After you complete the steps, a fresh Windows 11 image will download and be used to reset the device, preserving all your files.
+However, as with the local reinstall option, the settings will be reset, and apps will be removed during this process.

-Windows 11 reset this PC keeping files from WinRE
+Reset Windows 11 keeping files from WinRE

 2. Immediately after the Power-On Self-Test (POST), press the Power button again to shut down.